Soviet–Japanese border conflicts: Battles of Khalkhin Gol

 In this engagement the Soviets and Mongolians defeated the Japanese, and expelled them from Mongolia.
 The Soviet Union and Japan agreed to a cease-fire on 15 September, which took effect the following day.
-Free from a threat in the Soviet Far East, Stalin proceeded with the Soviet invasion of Poland on 17 September.
+Free from a threat in the Soviet Far East, Stalin proceeded with the Soviet invasion of Poland on 17 September 1939 after he made a deal with the German Reich.